-- 1. Log into Configuration Manager as described on page 183.
+- 1. Log into Configuration Manager as described on page 189.

 - 2. Open the IRD Application object.

-- 3. Select the Options tab (see Figure 80 on page 200).
+- 3. Select the Options tab.

 - 4. Select the security section.

 - 5. Double-click inactivity-timeout.

 - 6. In the resulting Edit Option dialog box, enter a positive integer to specify a period of user inactivity in minutes.
 Users must log back into IRD after this period of time.

-- 7. Click 0K to save.
+- 7. Click OK to save.